 In May 2020, Johnson & Johnson stopped selling its talcum powder-based baby powder products in the United States and Canada markets.
 But Johnson & Johnson shareholders voted to continue selling their talcum powder-based products worldwide in April 2022.

 In August 2022, Johnson & Johnson announced that it would stop all global sales of its talc-based products in 2023.
 The company stated that it will transition to solely cornstarch-based baby powder products instead of talcum powder.
 Again, the company asserted that this development does not reflect any change in its original stance toward the safety of its talcum powder products.

 People who regularly use products containing talcum powder report serious and life-threatening injuries such as mesothelioma and ovarian cancer.
-Many women incorporate baby powder into their feminine hygiene routine, but studies dating back to 1971 have established a possible link between talcum powder to ovarian cancer.
+Many women incorporate baby powder into their feminine hygiene routine, but studies dating back to 1971 have established a possible link between talcum powder and ovarian cancer.
 Nearly 14,000 women die from ovarian cancer each year in the United States, as it is one of the most deadly gynecologic cancers.
 The outcome for mesothelioma patients is no better.
 According to Penn Medicine, the current five-year survival rate for mesothelioma is 10%.